 Impacting your mental health

-In one study, phubbing was found to threaten levels of belongingness, self-esteem, meaningful existence, and control.
+In , phubbing was found to threaten levels of belongingness, self-esteem, meaningful existence, and control.
 This makes people who are being phubbed feel excluded and ostracised.
 Considering how this happens so often and at such an alarming rate, this can cause dire consequences to the phubbed.

 Another research found that when spouses phub each other, they are more inclined to experience a lower marital satisfaction and depression.
 According to Emma Seppälä, a psychologist at Stanford and Yale universities and author of The Happiness Track, the reason for this could be because your partner is prioritising something else over you in the moments of togetherness.